bhaney/graph_embeddings/README.md

 The program `get_graph_embeddings.py` takes the following arguments:
 ```
   -p PATH,      --path PATH,          Provide path to the directory of .CSV files.
-  -f FILES,  --files FILES,   If you only want to run over one file, give path of the single CSV file..
+  -i INPUT,     --input INPUT,        If you only want to run over one file, give path of the single CSV file..

   -n NAME,      --name NAME,          Name of the output file of the embeddings in the `results/` directory.
   -a ALGO,      --algo ALGO,          Which algorithm to use.
   -d DIM,       --dim DIM,            Desired embedding dimension.
+  OPTIONAL:
   -e EPOCHS,    --epochs EPOCHS,      Number of epochs to train.
+Default is 1.
   -t TARGET,    --target TARGET,      CSV file with targets for training.
+  -f FEATURES,  --features FEATURES,  JSON file with features for training.
+    ,           --eigen EIGEN,        Number of eigenvectors to use in spectral analysis.
+  -u,           --undirected,         Flag for undirected graphs.
+Default is directed.
 ```

 The CSV file has to represent the graph by triplet connection of `subject_node, relation_edge, predicate_node`.
 Each row should contain one connection.